avvertix/materialicons-laravel-bridge/README.md

 ```

 > The path is resolved using the `base_path()` helper, so use a relative path to the root of your project.

+If you want more freedom (e.g. SVG sprite support) I encourage you to check the
+[Blade SVG](https://github.com/adamwathan/blade-svg) package by Adam Wathan.

 ## Credits